openstack-archive/tripleo-docs/doc/source/index.rst

    Step that should only be run when choosing to use some components directly from their git source code repositories instead of packages.

+.. admonition:: Stable Branch
+   :class: stable

+   Step that should only be run when choosing to use components from their stable branches rather than using packages/source based on current master.

 Any such steps should *not* be run if the target environment does not match the section marking.